 Like every effective organization, Cub Scout Packs have a structure.
-Understanding this structure and how it works will increase your son’s enjoyment of the program (and leave the parent far less confused).
+Understanding this structure and how it works will increase your son’s or daughter’s enjoyment of the program (and leave the parent far less confused).

-Groups of 6 to 10 boys meet weekly together as a Den.
+Groups of 6 to 10 boys or girls meet weekly together as a Den.
 Each Den is led by a Den Leader and an Assistant Den Leader.
-A Boy Scout, known as a Den Chief, may also work with your son’s den.
+A Boy Scout, known as a Den Chief, may also work with your son’s or daughter’s den.

 Dens are organized by age groups.
-Boys work toward a specific rank during each year in the Pack.
+Scouts work toward a specific rank during each year in the Pack.
 Ultimately, they work towards the Arrow of Light award, the highest award in Cub Scouting.
-We have one or more Dens at each rank:
+We have one den at each rank:

 The Pack consists of the Dens and their Families.
 Pack 316 meets monthly for a Pack meeting and also schedules special activities throughout the year.
 The Pack serves as a vehicle for parent and family involvement in scouting.

 The Pack Committee consists of volunteer adults who are charged with managing the Pack and its programs.
 Parents are encouraged to volunteer to serve on the Committee and attend regular meetings.
 Meeting dates are shown on the Pack Calendar.
 The Committee Chairperson and the Cubmaster lead the group in planning and organizing the Pack program.
 The Committee is also responsible for maintaining Pack funds and planning its budget.

 Click here for descriptions of the leadership roles associated with a Cub Scout pack.